 - Maximum advances up to £1 million sterling.

-- All types of visas and residency permits potentially acceptable.
+- All types of visas and residency permit potentially acceptable.

-- No specific minimum residency in the UK prior to application.
+- No specific minimum residency in the UK before application.

 - No minimum time remaining on current visa or residence permit.